mzshareef/PDF_RAG/README.md

-# Document Q&A Bot
+# PDF Q&A Bot

-Simple Q&A chatbot app that allows users to ask questions based only on the provided PDF. **.
+Simple Q&A chatbot that allows users to ask questions based only on the provided PDF. **.
 The app uses **RAG (Retrieval-Augmented Generation)** to extract relevant context from the PDF and then generate answers using **OpenAI's GPT-3.5 Turbo** model.

 ---